ezEngine/docs/docs/effects/particle-effects/particle-renderers.md

   <video src="media/quad-fixed-emdir.webm" width="500" height="500" autoplay loop></video>

 * *Fixed: World Up* - Similar to *Fixed: Emitter Dir* but the axis used is always the world up direction.
-This can be useful for effects where the emitter use an arbitrary direction, but these particles should always face upwards.
+This can be useful for effects where the emitter may have an arbitrary direction, but the particles should always face upwards.
 For example for the ripples of water impact effects.

 * *Fixed: Random Dir* - In this mode each quad gets a random axis assigned when it is spawned.
 This can be useful for creating shockwave effects in explosions.

   <video src="media/random-color-init.webm" width="500" height="500" autoplay loop></video>

 * *Axis: Emitter Dir* - In this mode the quads fixed axis is the direction of the emitter.
 The quad will rotate around this axis to face the camera as much as possible.
+Additionally, the quad will not scale around its center, but around one of its edges.
+Therefore, when scaling up or down, that edge will stay in a fixed position.
 This can be used to create muzzle flashes and other impact effects which should generally move into the direction of the emitter, but also face the camera as much as possible, to be well visible.
 This mode won't look too convincing if the particles' movement deviates strongly from the emitter direction.
+For most common use cases, the particles may not move at all, but only change their size.

   <video src="media/quad-axis-emdir.webm" width="500" height="500" autoplay loop></video>